hotwax/oms-documentation/predictspring/returns/README.md

 # Returns Management

-Efficiently managing returns is a critical component of the retail experience, and **PredictSpring** seamlessly integrates with **HotWax Commerce** to facilitate a streamlined returns process.
+Managing returns is crucial for any retail operation.
+The integration between PredictSpring and HotWax enables retailers to accept orders in-store, regardless of the order's origin, enhancing the omnichannel experience.

-## Here's an overview of how the return process works in **PredictSpring** with the assistance of **HotWax Commerce**:
+## How the return process works in **PredictSpring** with the assistance of **HotWax Commerce**:

-### 1. Accessing Orders in PredictSpring:
+### 1. BORIS:

-When a customer visits the store to return an item, store associates initiate the process by requesting the order number.
-If the order was originally placed in-store, store associates can conveniently look up the order in **PredictSpring**.
-However, for online orders, **PredictSpring** lacks direct access.
-To address this, **HotWax Commerce** steps in with a dedicated API designed for order lookup.
-Leveraging its capability to manage both online and in-store orders, **HotWax Commerce's API** ensures that whether the order was placed in-store or online, detailed order information is retrieved.
+When a customer comes in-store with an eCommerce order, the associate initiated the process by requesting an Order ID.
+The store associate can add the Order ID into Predict Spring, in the background the HotWax Commerce `getOrder` job will fetch and return the order PredictSpring enabling a seamless return experience for the customer.

+{% hint style="info" %}
+In the case that the order id is unavailable: the associate can search for the order using various identifiers (e.g., order ID, customer name, order date), HotWax runs the searchOrder job to return all relevant orders to PredictSpring.
+{% endhint %}

-### 2. Creating Return:
+### 2. PredictSpring returns:

-Once the order details are obtained by **PredictSpring**, store associates proceed with the return creation process.
-In **PredictSpring**, as returns are created and items are received in the store, **PredictSpring** invokes the "CreateReturn" API of **HotWax Commerce**.
-This API initiates the creation of a return in **HotWax Commerce**, marking it with a "Received" status.

-For orders originally taken in the store via **PredictSpring**, the return process is streamlined, and **HotWax Commerce** marks the return as "Completed".
-However, for online orders, the process involves an additional step. **HotWax Commerce** triggers a refund request for the associated online order to the eCommerce platform.
-Once the eCommerce platform initiates the refund, a unique refund ID is generated and returned back to **HotWax Commerce**.

-Upon receipt of the refund ID, **HotWax Commerce** updates the status of the return to "Completed," signifying the successful conclusion of the return process.
-This seamless integration ensures that returns, whether initiated from in-store or online purchases, are efficiently managed and recorded, contributing to an enhanced customer experience.
+* If HotWax is the order master: the return will be handled the same way as BORIS.
+* If Hotwax is not the order master: the associate handles the return in PredictSpring.
+If an immediate inventory change needs to be logged, it can be sent to the inventory variance log by the store.